 For some reason this magical place is off the beaten path, so we had it all to ourselves for almost half an hour.
 If you find yourself in Kyoto, I recommend the extra effort to get here.

-And I’ll end with a couple more of my favorite photos of Kyoto.
-More stories to follow when the novel comes out in the fall of 2017.
+And I'll end with a couple more of my favorite photos of Kyoto.
+The Jaya Jones novel set in Japan, The Ninjas Illusion, comes out in the fall of 2017.